 OZ Trade Show

 If you want a large souvenir that makes a statement, you’ll want to visit the OZ Trade Show.
 Open just for the last half of December at Pl.
 Kléber in the Aubette Rm., this trade show features genuinely unique pieces.
-The focus here is on quality and original products, including fine ceramic pieces, glass products, bold fashion designers, woodworkers, and more.
+The focus is on quality and original products, including fine ceramic pieces, glass products, bold fashion designers, woodworkers, and more.
 If you want to make a statement this Christmas and get someone a true quality gift while supporting master’s crafters, you do not want to miss this trade show.

 Market Stalls Featuring Craftswork

 Strasbourg is known as the Ville et Métiers d’Art or Artistic City of Trades.
 It was given this name as recognition for the preservation, promotion, and development of traditional arts, crafts, and trade skills.
 Throughout the Christmas markets in Strasbourg, you’ll notice certain stalls featuring renowned artists and crafters embodying the very best of traditional work.
-There are more than two dozen or so of these stalls strinkled in Pl.
+More than two dozen or so of these stalls are strinkled in Pl.
 Broglie, Pl. des Meuniers, and many other spots.
-For example, Caroline Courroy, gives a second life to furniture by using their fabric for cushions, purses, and more.
+For example, Caroline Courroy, gives a second life to furniture by using its fabric for cushions, purses, and more.
 Isabelle Dillenseger uses traditional Alsace textile to make linens, aprons, and more.
 Don’t miss the dedicated stall at Pl.
 Broglie, run by the Alsace Chamber of Trades, to see locals sharing their unique trade.
 Learn about beer brewing in Alsace, or see woodworkers or carpet weavers on display.